 2. To access your generated work order, click on the Work Orders Grid tab.
 Highlight the record with a matching WO number and a status text of "New Work Order".
-Select the Open in another View icon in the Work Orders grid to open the record in a Work Order View.
+Select the Open in another View icon in the Work Orders grid to open the record (must be selected) in a Work Order View.